domingo, 13 de octubre de 2024

 CHRONIC VENOUS DISEASE AND THROMBOSIS

-The pathophysiology of CVD is multifactorial and characterized by venous hypertension, which triggers endothelial dysfunction and inflammation leading to microcirculatory and tissue damage, and eventually to Varicose Veins (Vvs) with dysfunctional valves and venous reflux.
+The pathophysiology of Chronic Venous Disease (CVD) is multifactorial and characterized by venous hypertension, which triggers endothelial dysfunction and inflammation leading to microcirculatory and tissue damage, and eventually to Varicose Veins (Vvs) with dysfunctional valves and venous reflux.
 If not adequately treated, VVs could progress to Chronic Venous Insufficiency (CVI), leading to Venous Leg Ulcer (VLU).
 Studies state that endothelial dysfunction may be the central player in the link between varicose veins and Deep Vein Thrombosis (DVT).
+DVT is the most common cause of CVI, as the blood clot damages the leg vein valve.

 Venous insufficiency is a complex multifactorial process reflecting both systemic abnormalities of connective tissue synthesis and cellular inflammatory reaction.
 The development of varicose veins results from a complex interplay of multiple factors, including gender, age, heredity, obesity, lifestyle, and employment.
 CVI is one of the most common disorders of the vascular system, affecting approximately 50% of adults.